Israel – UK Tax Treaty

 The full document detailing the convention can be found here.

-Convention on the Prevention of Double Taxation Between Israel – United Kingdom
+Convention on the Prevention of Double Taxation Between Israel and the United Kingdom

 Applicability of the MLI